Victorian Turkish baths, Swindon

-History
+Background and the first baths

 New Swindon was originally a company town built for its workers by the Great Western Railway Company.
 In addition to housing, the company provided educational, religious, and health facilities, the latter under the aegis of its Medical Fund Society.

 In February 1858, its Mechanics’ Institute invited David Urquhart to talk about the baths built by his Manchester Foreign Affairs Committee seven months earlier.
 But due to the death of his baby son, Urquhart’s close associate, Stewart Erskine Rolland, spoke instead.
 Asked about the cost of such a bath, Rolland offered to build one for £100, able to accommodate 100 persons daily, and costing from fourpence to sixpence a day for fuel.
 But Turkish baths were still new, and the offer was not taken up.

-Swindon Institute.
+Architect's plan of the Institution and Market at New Swindon.
 Slipper baths can be seen bottom left of plan.

 Shortly afterwards, the company directors were asked whether Turkish baths could be built behind the Mechanics' Institute (which already had eight slipper baths on the first floor).
 They agreed, provided the fund, which was required to be self-supporting, paid for it.
 This temporarily killed the proposal, but further discussions were held, most notably in July 1861 when a meeting chaired by William Gooch reconsidered the subject. £250 was a large sum to find, and an opposing amendment defeated the proposal.

 But it was soon easily recognised that eight slipper baths, without any showers or changing facilities, was totally inadequate for the growing Swindon.
 In February 1863, it was decided to build a new bathhouse in the yard of The Barracks, nearby.
+(Note: Not a military establishment, but originally built as a workingmen's lodging house, and later serving changing needs.
+It still stands in Faringdon Road.)

 The baths, now overseen by an elected committee, and managed for them by a Mr West, had to move again in 1868 when The Barracks was converted into a Methodist chapel.
-A new bathhouse was to be erected on a narrow triangle of land fronting Faringdon road.
+A new bathhouse was to be erected on a narrow triangle of land fronting Faringdon Road.
 Meanwhile, West was successfully running a small Turkish bath, at his home, and in September, the Baths Committee of Management minuted that it would be ‘advantageous to members’ if Turkish baths were included in the new building.